4bd4ll4h/4bd4ll4h/README.md

 ## 🚀 About Me

-I'm a three years passionate software developer with a `background in UX design`.
+I'm a six years passionate software developer with a `background in UX design`.
 My interests lie in building cool, user-friendly, and scalable applications while constantly exploring and learning new technologies.

 ## 💻 Technologies I Use